vercorsio/jeedom-tesla-plugin/en_US/index.md

 > **Tips**
 >
 > The mobile version of the panel can be used while driving : a live mechanism updates the graph when new data arrives !
+>
+> The range tracking can be programmatically started and stopped thru scenarios

 Setup
 --